CozmycDev/ProjectKorraScrolls/README.md

 # Global settings
 settings:
+  # Ability Levelling
+  abilityLevelling:
+    enabled: false # Globally toggles the per scrolls maxReads and attribute scaling system

   # Element-specific settings
   elementSpecific:
-    randomIfNoElement: true  # Whether to give random scrolls if player has no element, disables scroll drops for non-benders if false
+    randomIfNoElement: true  # Whether to give random scrolls if player has no element, disables scroll generations for non-benders if false

   # Early Game Rewards - give new players a small boost with rewards specific to their element
   earlyGameRewards: